SnappyJumper/BookWyrm/README.md

 ![Color scheme image](assets/readme_files/color_scheme.png)

-The colors used in the website are a dark red (#8B0000) for the main background and white smoke (#F5F5F5) for the header background and body text.
+The colors used in the website are dark red (#8B0000) for the main background and white smoke (#F5F5F5) for the header background and body text.
 Gold (FFD700) was used for subtitles and Davy's Grey (#4A4A4F) for the brand and alert text.
-Dark moss green (#4B5320) was used for the content boxes whereas golden gate bridge (#E84610), tangelo(#FF4500), brandeis blue (0D6EFD) , teal (188181) and verdigris (23BBBB) were used to style numerous buttons and links thoughout the site.
+Dark moss green (#4B5320) was used for the content boxes whereas golden gate bridge (#E84610), tangelo(#FF4500), brandeis blue (0D6EFD), teal (188181) and verdigris (23BBBB) were used to style numerous buttons and links throughout the site.

 These colors were chosen because of their warmth and richness.
-They also match golds, greens and reds of dragons which suit the sites theme.
+They also match the golds, greens and reds of dragons which suit the site's theme.

-#### Typograpy
+#### Typography

-The main font used in the site is Roboto, with a sans-serif fall back in case of import errors.
-The font used on the brand and titles throughout the website is Kaushan Script with a serif fall back incase if import errors.
+The main font used in the site is Roboto, with a sans-serif fallback in case of import errors.
+The font used on the brand and titles throughout the website is Kaushan Script with a serif fallback in case of import errors.

 The Kaushan Script was chosen because it suited the theme of the site and Roboto is a script that reads well for content.